Fast DAQ system with image rejection for axion dark matter searches: Fast digitizer

 \subsection{Trigger}

-The trigger is one of the key features in oscilloscopes or any general purpose signal acquisition instrument, and is necessarily involved in all types of acquisition modes.
-Having said that, it is of no use in the DAQ of the axion haloscope experiments since no specific events that could be detected as trigger events exist.
-In this case it is necessary to forcibly activate the trigger, or set the trigger condition to be satisfied in all events.
+Since no specific events that could be detected as trigger events exist in the case of axion haloscope experiments, the trigger was activated forcibly or, equivalently, the trigger condition was set to be satisfied in all events.